 Utilizing the Coronagraphic Visibility Tool (CVT)

 The JWST Coronagraphic Visibility Tool (CVT) was created as a resource to assist in the pre-planning and observational strategizing of MIRI (and NIRCam) coronagraphic observations.
-The GUI-based tool provides the visibility and allowed position angles (PAs) for a given target across the year and is also particularly useful for visualizing the coronagraphic field of view and its physical limitations (as mentioned above).
+The GUI-based tool provides the visibility and allowed position angles (PAs) for a given target across the year or at a specific date.
+It is also particularly useful for visualizing the coronagraphic field of view and its physical limitations (as mentioned above).
 Observers should use the CVT to evaluate the feasibility of their observations and address the following questions: will scheduling be an issue for my target?
 What are the restrictions on the allowed PAs and time for my observations?
 What about the roll flexibility for this observing period?
 Are there any restrictions that I need to place on my observations?

 Selecting a PSF subtraction strategy

 When using the JWST coronagraphs it is critical to obtain at least one good reference point spread function (PSF) that matches the science PSF.
 There are three complementary strategies for obtaining an adequate reference PSF, that are supported by MIRI: